yinxiangshi/SMAPI/docs/technical/mod-package.md

 ## Release notes
 ### 3.1
 * Added support for semantic versioning 2.0.
-* `0Harmony.dll` is now ignored if the mod references it directly (it's bundled with SMAPI).
+* `0Harmony.dll` is now ignored if the mod references Harmony directly (it's bundled with SMAPI).

 ### 3.0
 * Updated for SMAPI 3.0 and Stardew Valley 1.4.